glugau/simple-snake-game/README.md

 visual_framerate = 3  # frames per second, which then also is the speed of the snake
 ```

+The controls are the arrow keys for the visual game, and for the command line, you type "up", "down", "left", "right", or nothing every frame when prompted.

 Have fun playing :)